basnijholt/adaptive-scheduler/README.md

 ## Limitations

-Right now `adaptive_scheduler` is only working for SLURM, however only the functions in [`adaptive_scheduler/slurm.py`](adaptive_scheduler/slurm.py) would have to be implemented for another type of scheduler.
+Right now `adaptive_scheduler` is only working for SLURM and PBS, however only the functions in [`adaptive_scheduler/slurm.py`](adaptive_scheduler/slurm.py) would have to be implemented for another type of scheduler.